 Captain America: The Winter Soldier, the second instalment in the Marvel Captain America series, is a fantasy action film targeting adolescent males, adults who enjoy super hero films and fans of Marvel Comics.
 It is darker than many similar films and seems to contain more violent scenes than necessary for the plot.
-It therefore deserves the M rating, and is not recommended for under fourteen year olds.
+It therefore deserves the M rating, and is not recommended for under thirteen year olds.
 Parental guidance is recommended for slightly older teens

 The main messages from this movie are:

 Values in this movie that parents may wish to reinforce with their children include friendship and trust – both of which are seen as having to be earned.

 Tip: Leave out the first A, An or The

 Selecting an age will provide a list of movies with content suitable for this age group.
 Children may also enjoy movies selected via a lower age.